stripedpajamas/koa-wss/README.md

 :blue_heart: Support `wss://` in your Koa app :blue_heart:

-This is a fork/copy of the _excellent_ package [koa-websocket](https://github.com/kudos/koa-websocket/) by Jonathan Cremin.
+This is a fork/copy of the excellent package [koa-websocket](https://github.com/kudos/koa-websocket/) by Jonathan Cremin, with secure Web Socket functionality added.
-I needed a koa-compatible secure WebSocket package and I couldn't figure out a way to keep the flexibility and simplicity of his code, so I copied and tweaked it.

 Koa's `listen` method just calls `http.createServer(options).listen(...)`, so this calls `https.createServer(options).listen(...)` instead and provides a parameter to pass in the HTTPS options (like the certificate and stuff).

+If you don't supply an `httpsOptions` argument, koa-wss will do what koa-websocket does and just use Koa's built-in `listen` method.

 See Koa's docs about this [here](http://koajs.com/#application).